pjf/pjf.github.io/ethics/_posts/2015-08-20-im-donating-10pc-of-my-income-to-charity.md

 ---
 title: "I've pledged to give 10% of my income to causes that do the most good"
+description: "On Sunday, 16th August I made a pledge.
+A lifelong pledge to give 10% of my income to causes that do the most good.
+This is something I should have done a long time ago, and for years I told myself it wasn't my fault injustice and hardship existed in the world.
+But it is."
 ---

 On Sunday, 16th August I made a [pledge][].
 A lifelong pledge to give 10% of my income to causes that do the most good.